koneko27/.github/profile/README.md

 - more will come

 We think that having a place to meet and talk with people of the same interest would be interesting

+This github will be use to store our opensource project or anything that seems a good thing to be shared, other than that we're keeping them private